Tenterden Cricket Club - established in 1840

 Although some details of earlier matches are known, the first reference to a Cricket Club in Tenterden was reported in the Maidstone Gazette on 11 August 1840.

 Between 1977 and 1994 Tenterden played in the East Sussex league, winning Division 1 in 1981 and 1982.
-In 1995 the club joined the East Kent league and then the Kent League in 1996.
+In 1995 the club joined the East Kent League and then the Kent League in 1996.
 For season 2015 the Club was named the NatWest CricketForce Showcase Club.
-As a Premier League team we are now one of the top 10 Clubs in the county.

 To supplement the two Saturday league sides a Saturday 3rd XI was re-established in 2017 with the aim of providing cricket for the growing number of club members and providing a natural progression path for the thriving Colts section.

-With the 2018 season fast approaching the Club is looking forward to playing its 3rd season in the Kent League Premier Division
+With the 2021 season fast approaching the Club is looking forward to a competitive and enjoyable season of cricket.